-In presence of high salt concentrations dehydration of protein molecules and partial elimination of their charge take place.
+During salting out, the protein and salt compete for the hydration shell, but the salt has a greater affinity for water, so the protein is dehydrated and its charge is partially eliminated.
 A number of factors affect the process of salting-out: hydrophilicity of the protein, its relative molecular mass, its charge.
 That is why various concentrations of the same salt are needed for precipitation of various proteins.
-Albumins precipitate in a saturated solution of (NH4)2SO4 and globulins - in a semi-saturated solution of (NH4)2SO4, because globulins have higher molecular weight and a smaller charge compared to albumins.
+Albumins precipitate in a saturated solution of $(NH_4)2SO_4$ and globulins - in a semi-saturated solution of $(NH_4)2SO_4$ , because globulins have higher molecular weight compared to albumins.